paketo-buildpacks/native-image/README.md

 * Creates a GraalVM native image and removes existing bytecode.

+This buildpack requires that [Spring Native](https://github.com/spring-projects-experimental/spring-native) is included as an application dependency.

 ## Configuration
 | Environment Variable | Description
 | -------------------- | -----------